Our Mission

 Understanding the scale of probate helps put your situation in context:

-Florida, California, Texas, and Ohio handle more probate cases than most states due to their large populations.
-The good news: all four states offer simplified options for smaller estates, and their county courts have extensive experience handling these cases.
+The states we cover handle a high volume of probate cases.
+The good news: they offer simplified options for smaller estates, and their county courts have experience handling these cases.